Editorial: Cape Town provides cautionary tale on World Water Day - Lake Cowichan Gazette

 There are still far too many people in this area who take water for granted.
 You turn on the tap and the water comes out, right?
 Municipal water systems in particular have lulled us all into a sense of security (those on private wells are likely a bit more conscious of how much water is available to them).
 It’s a bit of a false sense of security.

-While when we look at our annual rainfall tallies it seems crazy to be concerned about water, the distribution of our precipitation throughout the year is far from even, which is creating some serious worries in recent years.
+While when we look at our annual rainfall tallies, and the lake and river outside the doorsteps of many Gazette readers, it seems crazy to be concerned about water, the distribution of our precipitation throughout the year is far from even, which is creating some serious worries in recent years.
 What we need are strategies to collect some of the water when there’s plenty to save for when there is not.

+Those same readers who live on the water’s edge may be those with the clearest picture of just how much we need to consider conservation as we face increasingly hot, dry summers.
+After all, they see the river tributaries dry up, sometimes with fish trapped upstream.
+They see the area’s lakes recede through August and September.
+So far, we have always had rain just in the nick of time to avoid really serious catastrophe, but it’s been too close for comfort.
+It seems foolish to think the status quo will never change.

 World Water Day was March 22, and this year there is certainly a cautionary tale for all of those who think we could never run out.